How much time do I have? Deadlines and timescales around Employment Tribunals

 What should I do next?

 If you think you might want to make a claim to the Employment Tribunal, the very first thing you should do is to check if your claim is in time.
-If it is, then Valla can help you store any communications with ACAS and others, share your case with an advisor and draft your ET1.
-Sign up for your free account.
+If it is, then Valla can help you store any communications with ACAS and others, share your case with an advisor and draft your ET1 Particulars of Claim.

 Get the free toolkit